kk0829/go-sdk-template/CONTRIBUTING.md

 6. Submit a pull request to the main repository

 Please make sure that your code follows the [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) and that your changes include tests.

-## Code of Conduct

-Please note that My SDK has a [Code of Conduct](notion://www.notion.so/kk0829/CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report any unacceptable behavior to the project maintainers.